resero-labs/docker-utils/README.md

 `transfer-image` takes a docker image name and used docker `save` and `load` to transfer the image to a remote host

-`publish-image` takes a docker image name and uploads it to the docker repository configured in the host envionrment
+`publish-image` takes the name of one of the sub-directories in the `docker` directory and pushes the image built by the docker file to the defined repository (AWS or Docker)

 # `dockerutils.cfg` Format
 Configuration in `docker/dockerutils.cfg` is used to customize behavior of the `build-image` and `run-image` CLI.